dryu99/boonwegig-pub/README.md

   - [x] look into how deep sentry can print extra data
 - [ ] maybe we should actually store invalid events in the db (not every post, just the events that are invalid like the duplicate post ones: https://www.instagram.com/p/Cyss2CsxeHj/)
   - [ ] and then we can just flag as INVALID for review_status or sth?
+- [x] look into flushing logs after a certain time for scraper
+- [ ] maybe adjust date format for logs (mght be weird with timezones and logging going across diff days. maybe a unique log file for every run?)
+- [ ] make sure dates are okay when setting on vps

 ##  Frontend TODOs